michael-mcmasters/Stock-And-Crypto-Tracker/README.md

 npm start
 ```

+To See Real-Time Data:
-To see real-time data, go to [src/components/custom_hooks/UseTickersAPI.js](https://github.com/michael-mcmasters/Stock-And-Crypto-Tracker/blob/master/src/components/custom_hooks/UseTickersAPI.js) and set DEBUG_USE_FAKE_PRICES to false.
+- go to [src/components/custom_hooks/UseTickersAPI.js](https://github.com/michael-mcmasters/Stock-And-Crypto-Tracker/blob/master/src/components/custom_hooks/UseTickersAPI.js) and set DEBUG_USE_FAKE_PRICES to false.

-Then clone the [Spring back-end](https://github.com/michael-mcmasters/Stock-And-Crypto-Backend-WebScraper) and run it locally on port 8080 (the default for Spring applications).
-The back end will scrape the web for the real time prices.
+- Clone the [Spring back-end](https://github.com/michael-mcmasters/Stock-And-Crypto-Backend-WebScraper) and run it locally on port 8080 (the default for Spring applications).

+The back end will scrape the web for the real-time prices.